carlosdavis/wordpress-plugins/add-to-any/README.txt

 For more technical information on setting your pages up for Facebook sharing, see "Step 2 - Get Open Graph Tags" in <a href="http://developers.facebook.com/docs/reference/plugins/like/">Facebook's documentation</a>.

-= Why does the Facebook Like Button have so much whitespace to the right of it? =
+= Why does the Facebook Like Button, Twitter Tweet Button, or Google +1 Button have so much whitespace to the right of it? =

 The minimum width for the Facebook Like Button is 90 pixels.
 This is required to display the total number of Likes to the right of the button.
 See Facebook's <a href="http://developers.facebook.com/docs/reference/plugins/like">Like Button documentation</a> for details.

 It's not recommended, but you can change the width of the Facebook Like Button using CSS code, for instance: `.facebook_like { width:50px !important; }`

+The Twitter Tweet Button with 'total count' enabled is 130 pixels.
+You can change the width using CSS code, for instance: `.twitter_tweet { width:100px !important; }`

+The Google +1 Button with 'total count' enabled is 90 pixels.
+You can change the width using CSS code, for instance: `.google_plusone { width:65px !important; }`

 = Does the plugin output W3C valid code? =

-Yes, AddToAny outputs 100% W3C valid XHTML and W3C valid CSS 3.0.
+Yes, AddToAny outputs 100% W3C valid XHTML & HTML5 and W3C valid CSS 3.0 by default.

+If you use the Facebook Like, Twitter Tweet or Google +1 buttons in an HTML5 theme, note that the button iframes use the `scrolling` attribute, which is valid XHTML but the attribute has been deprecated in HTML5.
+It's needed to prevent scrollbars from appearing over the Like, Tweet, and +1 buttons inside of the iframes.

 If you move the plugin's CSS code to your theme's stylesheet, note that one proprietary vendor prefix (`filter`) is used.
 It's utilized for cross-browser compatibility with Internet Explorer.
-For more information about the W3C CSS Validator and the `filter` property, see <a href="http://www.websitedev.de/css/validator-faq#extensions">Why don't my scrollbar properties, filters, etc. validate?</a>  If you feel compelled, you can move the line into an Internet Explorer-only stylesheet, or remove the line at the cost of the opacity hover effect in Internet Explorer.
+For more information about the W3C CSS Validator and the `filter` property, see <a href="http://www.websitedev.de/css/validator-faq#extensions">Why don't [sic] my scrollbar properties, filters, etc. validate?</a>  If you feel compelled, you can move the line into an Internet Explorer-only stylesheet, or remove the line at the cost of the opacity hover effect in Internet Explorer.

+Regardless of circumstances for passing W3C tests, the AddToAny plugin will always output semantically valid and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code.
+Both <a href="http://en.wikipedia.org/wiki/Web_standards">web standards</a> and <a href="http://en.wikipedia.org/wiki/Cross-browser">cross-browser</a> are taken very seriously.

 = Is there a shortcode for sharing? =